 Image Credit: Image copyright www.InsectIdentification.org; No Reproduction Permitted

-The large Rusty-Tipped Page prefers tropical elevations, but occasionally visits the southern parts of North America.
+The large Rusty-Tipped Page prefers the tropical elevations of equatorial countries, but it occasionally visits the southern parts of North America.

 Scientific Name: Siproeta epaphus

 Other Name(s): Brown Page